kwoolter/DungeonOfCards/README.md

 * `Enter` to play a round with the selected card
 * Repeat until someone dies

+OR, use the mouse and just click on stuff.
 ## CLI Version
 `run.py` Command Line Interface to test out the Model.
 Typical flow of the game uses these commands:-